icdevs/Icdevs_mainsite/_posts/2023-01-09-45-File Uploader Pattern - JS, Rust, Motoko.md

 Code elsewhere in the library should be able to retrieve the files in chunked format from this state variable.

 The developer should add a function to the dfinity agent that auto handles the uploading of a byte array into this function.
-It should work similar to https://github.com/ORIGYN-SA/mintjs/blob/3cba559c5cd20e233aec211651cc42c59f9504d3/src/methods/nft/stage.ts#L83.
+Under the hood there is likely much code you can repurpose from https://www.npmjs.com/package/@dfinity/assets.  you should adapt this library so that its not as specific for the asset canister and returns/notifies of the file id.
+The following offers another approach https://github.com/ORIGYN-SA/mintjs/blob/3cba559c5cd20e233aec211651cc42c59f9504d3/src/methods/nft/stage.ts#L83.

 Create a package in https://github.com/dfinity/agent-js/tree/main/packages called fileUploader.
 This should take an actor and an identity.
 You should be able to pass it a file and await the upload of that file: